ripose-jp/Memento/README.md

     * SVG
 * mpv
 * sqlite3
-* MeCab
-    * With either ipadic or NAIST-jdic installed as a system dictionary on Linux and macOS.
-This only applies to self-compiled versions, not appimages or app bundles.
 * Json-C
 * libzip
 * youtube-dl or yt-dlp (optional)
+* MeCab (optional)
+    * With either ipadic or NAIST-jdic installed as a system dictionary on Linux and macOS.
+This only applies to self-compiled versions, not appimages or app bundles.
 * Python (optional)

 For the best experience, install [Noto Sans JP](https://fonts.google.com/noto/specimen/Noto+Sans+JP)